HazyResearch/legalbench/tasks/supply_chain_disclosure_disclosed_audits/README.md

 # supply_chain_disclosure_disclosed_audits

+### Given a disclosure, determine whether the statement discloses to what extent, if any, that the retail seller or manufacturer conducts audits of suppliers to evaluate supplier compliance with company standards for trafficking and slavery in supply chains.
+---

 **Contributor**: Adam Chilton & Galit Sarfaty

 **Source**: Adam Chilton & Galit Sarfaty

 **License**: [CC by 4.0](https://creativecommons.org/licenses/by/4.0/)

-**Task summary**: Determine if a supply chain disclosure mentions if retail seller or manufacturer conducts audits of suppliers to evaluate supplier compliance with company standards for trafficking and slavery in supply chains.

-**Size (samples)**: 394
+**Size (samples)**: 387

+**Legal reasoning type**: Interpretation

+**Task type**: Binary classification

-## Task Description
+## Task description

 This is a binary classification task in which the LLM must determine if a supply chain disclosure meets the following coding criteria.